-At one point during that third flight , Kelly shook the steering yoke signaling Macready to take over the controls.
+At one point during that third flight, Kelly shook the steering yoke signaling Macready to take over the controls and change places.
 As difficult as it was to fly virtually blind from the rear cabin with no line of sight, Macready managed to fly on for a half hour, wondering whatever happened to Kelly.
 Because the voltage regulator was discharging, they were flying on battery power alone, so Kelly had removed the regulator, repairing and then replacing it on the engine.
 Another in-flight emergency solved!

-The 4-square inch swatch of the original fuselage fabric included with this relic print was preserved when the Smithsonian restored the Fokker T-2 before installing it in the permanent collection of the National Air and Space Museum where it can be seen today.
+The 4-square inch swatch of original fabric included with this 15″ x 20″ relic print was preserved when the Smithsonian restored the Fokker T-2 before installing it in the permanent collection of the National Air and Space Museum where it can be seen today.
 Also included is a signed Certificate of Authenticity and 2 pages of colorful historical information on this aviation milestone along with aircraft specs.
 An extraordinary flight and an opportunity to own a piece of aviation history.

-The 100th anniversary of this extraordinary flight will be celebrated in 2023.
+The 100th anniversary of this extraordinary flight will be celebrated this year.

 John Macready and Oakley Kelly were lieutenants in the U.S. Army Air Service, which would grow to be the Air Corps in 1926 and then the U.S. Air Force in 1947.
 Both Kelly and Macready were awarded the Distinguished Flying Cross after the flight.